helium/HIP/0000-excess-mobile-allocation-budget.md

 This HIP stipulates what 15 Billion of the 20 billion MOBILE currently under the Helium Foundation custody will be used for.

 ## Stakeholders
-MOBILE Token Owners - MOBILE token holders will benefit from the burn of MOBILE, and the addition of new service providers
+MOBILE Token Owners - MOBILE token holders will benefit from the burn of MOBILE

 Helium Foundation - The Helium Foundation will benefit from the grant of 2B MOBILE.